 Step 4: Repeat This Process At Least Twice per Week

-You should aim to complete this process at least twice per week if you’re serious about getting rid of keratosis pilaris.
+You should aim to complete this process at least two times per week if you’re serious about getting rid of keratosis pilaris.
 Once you get into the routine, try doing it three times per week to see if this gives you even better results.
 And remember, even if you’re not exfoliating, you should still be using body lotion and/or oil both morning and night to seal in moisture.

 What Else Do I Need to Know?

 Even if bumps aren’t your issue, dry, flaky skin will still greatly benefit from regular exfoliation.
 Trust me—if having smooth skin is something you desire, this process will help get you there.
 With consistent use, the combination of physical and chemical exfoliators, along with regular moisture from body lotion and oil, will help reveal soft, silky skin.
 I know it’s worked for me!